isaacew/starter-academic/content/publication/pachter2021sythesis/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "On the Synthesis of Optimal Control Laws"
+title: "The Synthesis of Optimal Control Laws Using Isaacs' Method for the Solution of Differential Games"
 authors:
 - Meir Pachter
 - Isaac E Weintraub